pubnub/pubnub-mcp-server/resources/sdk_docs/unity_misc.md

 ## Create push payload[​](#create-push-payload)

-Build a push payload for use in publish/endpoints.
+Creates a push payload for use with publish and push-related endpoints.

 ### Method(s)[​](#methods-5)
 ```
 `1CreatePushPayloadHelper()
 2    .SetAPNSPayload(PNAPSData, ListPNAPNS2Data>)